-Revision 47.
+Revision 45.
 Special Contract Exhibits, Exhibit H. State Directed Payments, is hereby replaced as follows:

-Exhibit H: State Directed Payments

-H.1 UIHC Physician ACR Payments - Description of Arrangement

-University of Iowa Physician Average Commercial Rate (ACR) payments were the pass-through payments incorporated into the historical capitation rates.
-After the originally developed SFY19 rates were certified, the State worked with CMS to develop an approvable alternative minimum fee schedule for physician and professional services at qualifying Iowa State-Owned or Operated Professional Services Practices, in accordance with 42 CFR 438.
+Exhibit H: State Directed Payments H.1 UIHC Physician ACR Payments - Description of Arrangement were certified, the State worked with CMS to develop an approvable alternative minimum fee schedule for physician and professional services at qualifying Iowa State-Owned or Operated Professional Services Practices, in accordance with 42 CFR 438.
 Beginning with the SFY22 capitation rate period the state directed payments were not included in the monthly capitation rates.
 State directed payments were paid through a separate payment term on a quarterly basis.